RomainTT/yapyseq/doc/devdoc.md

 unique priorities among them.
 When evaluating transitions to find the next node, priorities can be used to select only one transitions when several are possible.
 Nodes of type "parallel_split" do not need priorities on their transitions.

-FOR REFACTOR:
-The SequenceAnalyzer becomes the SequenceReader, it only checks and parses the sequence file, to return a dictionary of nodes.
-The SequenceRunner now possesses the main dictionary of nodes, where each key is a node id, and values are Node objects (like FunctionNode instance).
-If actions can be written in the nodes themselves rather than in the SequenceRunner, it is better.
-For example, the start of a new process to run a function can be in a public method of FunctionNode.
-In any case, the SequenceRunner is the one that guaranties the right order of execution, like a master of orchestra.
-The SequenceRunner still owns the queues to store results.
-Keeping history, evaluate Python expressions, start functions, every one of these actions can be coded in Node classes.
-Sequence variables can still be owned by the SequenceRunner.